efrecon/concocter/README.md

     container.
   - For each label, a dash, the keyword `label`, another dash and the name of the label will also lead to a new variable.

+## Implementation Notes

+The different variable types that are recognised by `concocter` are driven by a set of plugins to maximise flexibility.
+The matching between the variable specifications and the plugins to use is driven by the file called `plugins.spc` in the main implementation of the library.

 ## Test and Example